Sandy's aftermath causes nightmare commute, housing crisis

 | NEW YORK/BELMAR, New Jersey

-NEW YORK/BELMAR, New Jersey Commuters battled unruly crowds and snarled traffic to return to work Monday, a week after superstorm Sandy devastated the U.S. Northeast, as authorities scrambled to clear debris ahead of more bad weather and put special measures in place to ensure residents could vote in Tuesday's presidential election.
+NEW YORK/BELMAR, New Jersey Commuters battled unruly crowds on the trains and snarled traffic on the highways Monday at the start of the first full work week since superstorm Sandy devastated the U.S. Northeast.

 Many of Sandy's victims were still suffering, and living conditions were harsh for tens of thousands of people unable to return to their homes.
 Some 1.4 million homes and businesses were due to endure another night of near-freezing temperatures without power or heat.